-CONS3006 Construction Practices and Design: Reinforced Concrete 42.0 Hours This course explores the design procedures for reinforced concrete.
-The design elements include one and two way slabs, beams and columns.
-Drawing details for placement of reinforcing steel are developed.
+CONS3006 Construction Practices: Reinforced Concrete 42.0 Hours In this course, students explore design procedures for reinforced concrete based on appropriate codes and standards.
+Students focus on the design elements for foundations, slabs, retaining walls, beams, and columns.
+Drawing details for placement of reinforcing steel are developed by students.